apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 environment for executing OpenWhisk and Nuvolaris Actions.
 Using the ActionLoop approach, we use a multistage Docker build to

-1. derive our OpenWhisk and Nuvolaris language runtime from an existing Docker image that has all the target language’s tools and libraries for running functions authored in that language.
+1. derive our OpenWhisk and OpenServerless language runtime from an existing Docker image that has all the target language’s tools and libraries for running functions authored in that language.